Powerlearnproject/se-day1-assignment-catherinelnj/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
-Explain the theory of change versus Using peer reveiwed scholary articles, define the theory of change with current examples
+'Explain the theory of change' versus 'Using peer reveiwed scholary articles, define the theory of change with current examples'